openstack-archive/refstack-client/README.rst

 1. Prepare a tempest configuration file that is customized to your cloud environment.
-2. Change the directory to the refstack-client directory (i.e. cd ~/refstack-client).
+2. Go into the refstack-client directory.

+   `cd ~/refstack-client`

 3. Source to use the correct Python environment.

-   source .venv/bin/activate
+   `source .venv/bin/activate`

-4. Test your cloud by typing:
+4. Validate your setup by running a short test.

+   `./refstack-client test -c <Path of the tempest configuration file to use>`
+                   `-vv -t "tempest.api.identity.admin.test_roles"`

+5. Run a full API test set.

-   ./refstack-client test -c <Path of the tempest configuration file to use>
+   `./refstack-client test -c <Path of the tempest configuration file to use> -vv`

    **Note:**

    a.
 Adding -v option will show the summary output.